AndyObtiva/perfect-shape/README.md

 Additionally, `PerfectShape::Math` contains some purely mathematical algorithms.

-To ensure accuracy, this library does all its mathematical operations with `BigDecimal` numbers.
+To ensure high accuracy, this library does all its mathematical operations with `BigDecimal` numbers.

 ## Contributing to perfect-shape